joeface/COVID-19-Data-Fabric/README.md

 You may also setup a scheduler (cron) to run the command periodically.
-Instruction below runs the app each 5th minute of each hour using python from app virtualenv (we need access to packeges installed from requirements.txt) and rewrites log at $PATH_TO_LOG
+The instruction below runs the app each 5th minute of each hour using python from app virtualenv (we need access to packages listed in requirements.txt) and rewrites log at $PATH_TO_LOG
 ```bash
 05 * * * * $PATH_TO_VIRTUALENV/bin/python $PATH_TO_APP/main.py > $PATH_TO_LOG 2>&1
 ```